jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### 🔧 Examples:
     > kau
-    	(Kill all units own by whoever uses this command.)
+    	(Kill all units owned by whoever uses this command.)
     > killallunits 7
     	(Kill all units owned by Player 7)
     > killallunits 15